On discrete Sobolev inequalities for nonconforming finite elements under a semi-regular mesh condition: Introduction

 \section{Introduction}

 This paper introduces discrete Sobolev inequalities applicable to nonconforming finite elements on semi-regular (anisotropic) meshes.
-Specifically, for the Crouzeix--Raviart (CR) finite element space and its discontinuous counterpart, we establish an $L^q - L^p$ ($q \leq p$) bound.
-Notably, the constants associated with this bound are influenced solely by the domain and the semi-regular parameter, remaining unaffected by the angles and aspect ratios of simplices.
-This extends the classical shape-regular theory (e.g. \cite{Bre03,PieErn12}) to anisotropic partitions and provides a robust tool for stability and error analysis.
+Specifically, for the Crouzeix--Raviart (CR) finite element space and its discontinuous counterpart, we establish an $L^q - L^p$ ($q \leq p$) bound. {Significantly, the constants associated with this bound are exclusively determined by the dimension, the domain, the exponents $p$ and $q$, and the semi-regular mesh parameter.
+These constants remain unaffected by the mesh size, as well as the aspect ratios and interior angles of the simplices.} {This extends the classical shape-regular theory (e.g. \cite{Tem74,Tem77,Tho77,Bre03,PieErn12})} to anisotropic partitions and provides a robust tool for stability and error analysis.